alt-glitch/blog/content/posts/making-rl-envs.md

 ### Other considerations
 - External resources like VMs or sandboxes should be concurrent friendly.
 That means they should usually be setup in `setup_state`.
 - Errors should originate from the original framework that's being adapted and propagate up.
 No defensive code.
 As it so happens, LLMs write a lot of defensive code so it's easy to tell if an environment is vibe coded ;)
+- You may not be able to implement all the features of a benchmark or paper into an environment since evals and training runs in constrained scenarios where.
+For example, running the [Blender MCP server isn't possible in an RL environment](https://github.com/PrimeIntellect-ai/prime-environments/pull/181#issue-3439679724).

 ## Evaluations
 `vf-eval` runs the evaluation using the LLM and rollout parameters you configure. `-a` specifies any special arguments needed specific to the environment.
 Here it's the task suites, attack and defence types that are configurable.